-(1) Members of the commission and employees of the division are declared to be in positions of public trust.
-In order to ensure the confidence of the people of the state in the integrity of the division, its employees, and the commission, the following restrictions shall apply:

-(a) Except as otherwise provided in subsection (1)(b) of this section, no member of the commission, an ancestor or descendant of a member, including a natural child, child by adoption, or stepchild, or a brother or sister of the whole or half blood of a member, or an uncle, aunt, nephew, or niece of the whole blood of a member, shall have any interest of any kind in a license issued pursuant to this article 30 or own or have any interest in property in any county where limited gaming is permitted.
-The provisions of this subsection (1)(a) shall apply to spouses of commission members in like fashion as to members.

-(b) No member of the commission or employee of the division, including the director, and no member of the immediate family of a member or employee of the division, shall have any interest, direct or indirect, in any licensee, licensed premises, establishment, or business involved in or with limited gaming.
-Further, the person shall not own, in whole or in part, property in the cities of Central, Black Hawk, or Cripple Creek; except that;
+- (1) Members of the commission and employees of the division are declared to be in positions of public trust.
+In order to ensure the confidence of the people of the state in the integrity of the division, its employees, and the commission, the following restrictions shall apply: - (a) No member of the commission, an ancestor or descendant of a member, including a natural child, child by adoption, or stepchild, or a brother or sister of the whole or half blood of a member, or an uncle, aunt, nephew, or niece of the whole blood of a member, shall have any interest of any kind in a license issued pursuant to this article 30 or own or have any interest in property in any county where limited gaming is permitted.
+The provisions of this subsection (1)(a) shall apply to spouses of commission members in like fashion as to members. - (b) No member of the commission or employee of the division, including the director, and no member of the immediate family of a member or employee of the division, shall have any interest, direct or indirect, in any licensee, licensed premises, establishment, or business involved in or with limited gaming.
+Further, the person shall not own, in whole or in part, property in the cities of Central, Black Hawk, or Cripple Creek; except that employees of the division assigned to work regularly in Gilpin or Teller county may live with their families in those counties, and may own private property therein for residential purposes, with commission approval.